 Advance Tax is a system of paying income tax in India.
 It is a mechanism through which taxpayers are required to estimate their tax liability and make installment payments of the estimated tax liability during the financial year, rather than paying the entire tax amount in one lump sum at the end of the year.

 Under the advance tax system, individuals, self-employed professionals, and businesses are required to pay their tax liability in installments on specific due dates, which are generally spread across the financial year.
-The due dates for advance tax payments are determined by the Income Tax Department and may vary based on the type of taxpayer.
+The advance tax due dates are determined by the Income Tax Department and may vary based on the type of taxpayer.

 Advance tax applies to individuals and entities whose tax liability for the financial year is expected to exceed Rs.
 10,000 (as per the current threshold).
 The estimated tax liability is based on the taxpayer’s projected income from various sources, such as salary, business profits, capital gains, and other taxable income.